quicwg/multipath/draft-ietf-quic-multipath.md

 To collect ACK delays on all the paths, hosts should rely on time stamps as described in {{QUIC-Timestamp}}.

-### ECN and NULL CID Considerations
+### ECN and Zero-Length CID Considerations

 ECN feedback in QUIC is provided based on counters in the ACK frame (see {{Section  19.3.2. of QUIC-TRANSPORT}}).
 These counters are specific to a number space.
-When sending to NULL CID receivers, the same number space is used for multiple paths, and the ECN feedback cannot unambiguously be assigned to a path.
+When sending to zero-length CID receivers, the same number space is used for multiple paths, and the ECN feedback cannot unambiguously be assigned to a path.